jazzfan2/manh/README.md

 manh - opens internal or external manual page in - no-snap version - Firefox or Lynx browser

 # Description:
-This program opens a given internal or external manual page (man-page) in a - no-snap version-  Firefox or Lynx browser (alternative for bash-functions 'hman' or 'man --html=firefox').
+This program opens a given internal or external manual page (man-page) in a - no-snap version - Firefox or Lynx browser (alternative for bash-functions 'hman' or 'man --html=firefox').

 Default source: (internal) man-page from own Ubuntu-installation.